Some people never have anything except ideas…go do it.

 There’s a book I recommend named Multipliers: How the Best Leaders Make Everyone Smarter by Liz Wiseman and Greg Mckeown.
 If you decide to read it, don’t do what I almost did…since most business books don’t have enough good content to be more than a few chapters long, I find myself reading about half of most of them until I begin to see the main themes repeated and find multiple examples making the same point.
 About half way through this book I was chomping at the bit to get Multipliers into my boss’s hands…the authors had him pegged!
 But…I read a little too far and begin to see a pretty significant shortcoming in my own approach with a particular leader on my team.
 In fact, I called her and apologized…the approach I was taking was meant to allow her to put her own mark on the work.
 But I was really leaving her without a clear direction or feedback.

 So it’s not as easy as finding a good leader and then leaving them to work it out for themself.
 You actually have to lead them too.
-But, if you want career options, you have to start by finding your ”Eddie”.
+But, if you want career options, you should start by finding your “Eddie”.